Skip to main content

 Config Language Reference

-For a general introduction to the configuration language design and semantics, head over to this section.
+If you are looking for a general introduction to the configuration language design and semantics at a higher abstraction level, head over to this section.

 General syntax